Unboxed-Software/solana-course/content/env-variables.md

 ![Screenshot of Test Success](../assets/env-variables-test-success.png)

-If needed, you can compare with the solution code here: [https://github.com/maweiche/admin-test/tree/starter](https://github.com/maweiche/admin-test/tree/solution).
+If needed, you can compare with the solution code on the `solution` branch of [this repository](https://github.com/Unboxed-Software/solana-admin-instructions/tree/solution).

 Nice job, you now know how to create `env` type variables within a Solana Program!